 Crowsnest Annexation Petition

-The City of Castle Pines has received a petition from VT Crowfoot Valley Landco, LLC., to annex a group of properties, known as Crowsnest, an approximately 795-acre property adjacent to and including portions of Crowfoot Valley Road east of the Canyons.
+The City of Castle Pines has received an updated petition from VT Crowfoot Valley Landco, LLC to annex a group of properties, known as Crowsnest, an approximately 795-acre property adjacent to and including portions of Crowfoot Valley Road east of the Canyons.
 The property is currently located in unincorporated Douglas County.
 See the map for an overview of the boundary for the land included in the petition.

 Annexation is the process by which a municipality may incorporate additional land within its jurisdictional boundaries.
 The most common method of annexation is a petition from the landowner(s), which usually involves a negotiated agreement that sets forth the terms of annexation and obligations of the petitioning property owners and the municipality.